 How We Met

 My husband and I met back in July 2008 on YouTube.
-How it happened was one in a million.
-Eventually, we confessed our feelings for each other after a short time.
+How it happened was one in a million (I’ll write about this someday).
+Eventually, we confessed our feelings for each other after a short time of even knowing each other.
 I honestly believe it was love at first sight.
 We would talk for hours on end… our record being a 9.5 hour phone call!
 We were long distance, me being in California, and him in Texas.
 It was hard, but we managed.

 Frequently I would visit him in Texas.
 Those short week visits would go by so fast, then it was back to skype calls.
 The pain you feel when you’re separated from someone you care about is unlike any other.
 I will write another post about our story.